kennethkonghk/tensorflow-gpu-container-demo/README.md

 ## Introduction

-This demonstration is created based on Ubuntu 20.04.
+This demonstration is created based on Ubuntu 20.04 with NVIDIA® GPU, but the method using VS Code Dev Container should work on any platforms with NVIDIA® GPU driver, NVIDIA® Container Toolkit, and VS Code installed properly.

 ## Prerequisites